SD-ReID: View-aware Stable Diffusion for Aerial-Ground Person Re-Identification: Proposed Method

 \section{Proposed Method}

 As shown in \newcref{fig:overall}, SD-ReID follows a two-stage training process.
 In the first stage, a ViT-based ReID model extracts person features and control conditions.
-In the second stage, with the ReID model fixed, the SD model is trained to generate view-specific features conditioned on identity and view information.
-With the two stages, SD-ReID effectively enhances the discriminative ability of person representations for AG-ReID.
+In the second stage, with the ReID model fixed, the SD model is trained to generate view-specific features conditioned on identity and view conditions.
+Specifically, the view conditions refer to the global view prototypes \(M_A\) and \(M_G\), maintained by a momentum memory bank.
+These prototypes guide the diffusion model to generate complementary features for the opposite view, thereby reducing the cross-view distribution gap.
+With the two stages, our proposed SD-ReID effectively enhances the discriminative ability of person representations for AG-ReID.
 Details are described in the following subsections.